greenelab/deep-review/sections/04_study.md

 transcripts within a given organism, tissue, or cell.
 This characterization can represent the underlying state of the given system and can be used to study heterogeneity across samples as well as how the system reacts to perturbation.
-While gene expression measurements have been traditionally made by quantitative polymerase chain reaction (qPCR), low-throughput fluorescence-based methods, and microarray technologies, the field has shifted in recent years to primarily performing RNA sequencing (RNA-seq) to catalog whole transcriptomes.
-As RNA-seq continues to fall in price and rise in throughput, applying deep learning to study gene expression data is likely to make training deep models more feasible.
+While gene expression measurements were traditionally made by quantitative polymerase chain reaction (qPCR), low-throughput fluorescence-based methods, and microarray technologies, the field has shifted in recent years to primarily performing RNA sequencing (RNA-seq) to catalog whole transcriptomes.
+As RNA-seq continues to fall in price and rise in throughput, training deep models to study gene expression will become even more feasible.
-With increased modeling ability, deep learning approaches are likely to grow in popularity and lead to novel biological insights.

 Already several deep learning approaches have been applied to gene expression data with varying aims.
 For instance, many researchers have applied unsupervised deep learning models to extract meaningful representations of gene modules or sample clusters.
-Denoising autoencoders have been used to cluster yeast expression microarrays into known modules representing cell cycle processes [@tag:Gupta2015_exprs_yeast] and also to stratify yeast strains based on chemical and mutational perturbations [@tag:Chen2016_exprs_yeast].
+Denoising autoencoders have been used to cluster yeast expression microarrays into known modules representing cell cycle processes [@tag:Gupta2015_exprs_yeast] and to stratify yeast strains based on chemical and mutational perturbations [@tag:Chen2016_exprs_yeast].
 Shallow (one hidden layer) denoising autoencoders have also been fruitful in extracting biological insight from thousands of _Pseudomonas aeruginosa_ experiments [@tag:Tan2015_adage @tag:Tan2016_eadage] and in aggregating features relevant to specific breast cancer subtypes [@tag:Tan2014_psb].
-These unsupervised approaches applied to gene expression data are powerful methods for aggregating features and identifying gene signatures that may otherwise be overlooked by alternative methods.
+These unsupervised approaches applied to gene expression data are powerful methods for identifying gene signatures that may otherwise be overlooked.
 An additional benefit of unsupervised approaches is that ground truth labels, which are often difficult to acquire or are incorrect, are nonessential.
 However, careful interpretation must be performed regarding how the genes are aggregated into features.
 Precisely attributing node activations to specific biological functions risks over-interpreting models and can lead to incorrect conclusions.
+Batch effects in improperly normalized data can cause models to discover non-biological features.

 Deep learning approaches are also being applied to gene expression prediction tasks.
 For example, a deep neural network with three hidden layers outperformed